 HBO’s The Regime: 8 Similar Political Shows You Must Not Miss

 In HBO’s political satire miniseries ‘The Regime,’ a stellar cast, including Kate Winslet, Martha Plimpton, Andrea Riseborough, Matthias Schoenaerts, and Hugh Grant, brings to life a tumultuous narrative set within the crumbling walls of an authoritarian regime.
-The plot unfolds over a year, focusing on Chancellor Elena Vernham (Winslet), who, confined to the palace for an extended period, succumbs to increasing paranoia and instability.
+Created by Will Tracy, the plot unfolds over a year, focusing on Chancellor Elena Vernham (Winslet), who, confined to the palace for an extended period, succumbs to increasing paranoia and instability.
 In a twist of fate, she turns to the unconventional confidant, the volatile soldier Herbert Zubak (Schoenaerts).

 As Zubak’s influence on the chancellor intensifies, Elena’s ambitious quest for power triggers a seismic rupture, causing the palace and the entire nation to fracture under the weight of political upheaval.
 Delve into the intricate world of political intrigue and power struggles with these shows like ‘The Regime.’
 From palace politics to gripping narratives, these series promise to enthrall viewers with their captivating exploration of authoritarian regimes and the chaos that ensues within their walls.